 - Smoke safely.
 Many older Americans smoke, but cigarettes and pipes are the number-one cause of fires.
 Help elderly loved ones create a place to smoke outside, and provide deep, sturdy ashtrays that cannot easily be knocked over.

-The experienced New York burn injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP can help you if you’ve been injured in a fire.
+The experienced New York burn injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP can help you if you’ve been injured in a fire.
 Contact us today to learn more.